canvascbl/api-docs/source/index.html.md

 However, we understand that students may want to see their GPA with so-called "subgrades", so we include this feature.

-In the example (it's the last one, scroll down!) our student has all A-'s.
+In the example (it's the towards the bottom, scroll down!) our student has all A-'s.
 Normally, an A- would equate to a 3.7.
 This value is reflected in `gpa[user_id].unweighted.subgrades`.
 But, since d.tech does not count the subgrade, this A- is "turned into" an A, giving them a 4.0.
 This GPA is reflected in `gpa[user_id].unweighted.default`.